devtron-labs/devtron/docs/user-guide/application-groups.md

 2. Enter the new branch name (*or the new regular expression if you are using branch regex*) and click **Update Branch**.

     ![Figure 21: Updating Branch Name](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/update-branch.jpg)

+{% hint style="info" %}
+Users need to have [Manager role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to update their branch
+{% endhint %}